-- 4 If necessary, establish the appropriate access to the VMSES/E minidisks. - a Establish read access to the VMSES/E code minidisk.

-5 Access the 5VMTCP30 491 and 492 minidisks.

-access 491 i access 492 j

-The 491 minidisk is where the TCP2PROD EXEC and 5VMTCP30 CATALOG files reside.
+4 If necessary, establish the appropriate access to the VMSES/E minidisks. a Establish read access to the VMSES/E code minidisk. link maint 5e5 5e5 rr access 5e5 b b Establish write access to the Software Inventory minidisk. link maint 51d 51d mr access 51d d 5 Access the 5VMTCP40 491 and 492 minidisks. access 491 i access 492 j The 491 minidisk is where the TCP2PROD EXEC and 5VMTCP40 CATALOG files reside.
 The DTCUME message repository (required for running TCP2PROD) resides on the 492 minidisk.

-- 6 Review the 5VMTCP30 CATALOG file to verify its correctness, as suggested in 7.2.4.1, "5VMTCP30 CATALOG File Modification Notes" on page 94.
-Ensure that any changes you may have made to this file remain in effect, and that any local service used to customize this file has been properly re-worked and applied. - 7 (Optional) Establish write links to any TCP/IP for z/VM production or server minidisks which are not yet linked in this mode.

-LINK statements for the various TCP/IP for z/VM minidisks are present in the 5VMTCP30 directory entry (supplied as part of the installed z/VM version 5 release 3 System Deliverable).
+6 Review the 5VMTCP40 CATALOG file to verify its correctness, as suggested in 7.2.4.1, "5VMTCP40 CATALOG File Modification Notes" on page 81.
+Ensure that any changes you may have made to this file remain in effect, and that any local service used to customize this file has been properly re-worked and applied.
+7 (Optional) Establish write links to any TCP/IP for z/VM production or server minidisks which are not yet linked in this mode.
+LINK statements for the various TCP/IP for z/VM minidisks are present in the 5VMTCP40 directory entry (supplied as part of the installed z/VM version 5 release 4 System Deliverable).
 If you have changed the default installation user ID or use different minidisk device numbers in your environment, you may need to manually link the necessary TCP/IP production and server minidisks.
-See Figure 16 on page 65, Figure 18 on page 67, and Figure 19 on page 69 for device link information.
-If you created a PPF override that has changed any of these device numbers, use your values.

-link tcpipid vdev1 vdev2 mr

-Note: If another user has the vdev1 minidisk linked in write (R/W) mode, you'll obtain only read (R/O) access to this minidisk.
+See Figure 15 on page 52, Figure 17 on page 54, and Figure 18 on page 56 for device link information.
+If you created a PPF override that has changed any of these device numbers, use your values. link tcpipid vdev1 vdev2 m r Note: If another user has the vdev1 minidisk linked in write (R/W) mode, you'll obtain only read (R/O) access to this minidisk.
+If this occurs, have that you'll obtain only read (R/O) access to this minidisk.
 If this occurs, have that user re-link the vdev1 disk in read-only (RR) mode, after which you need to re-issue the above LINK command.
 Do not continue with these procedures until a R/W link is established to the vdev1 minidisk.